cochlear implants

 Q: How can I get adjusted to the device?

 Dr. Brainard: Unfortunately, getting an implant and having it programmed isn’t like turning on a light switch.
-It’s sort of like learning to hear – the more you practice, the faster you’ll progress.
+It’s sort of like learning to hear – the more you practice, the faster and farther you’ll progress.
 If you take out your hearing aid, and use only the implant during your waking hours, you’ll adjust more quickly.

 “The procedure is safe and well-tolerated, but learning to interpret the sounds created by the cochlear implant takes time,” says Dr. Brainard.
 “It requires commitment.”